 - Creativity and a sense of humor

-Earning your special education degree can lead you to an extremely rewarding career as a special education teacher.
+Earning your special education degree can help lead you to a career as a special education teacher.
 At Grand Canyon University, you will have the full support of our College of Education as you begin your degree program in teaching or school administration.
 Learn more about getting started in your journey to become a teacher by clicking the Request Info button on this page.

 Approved by the assistant dean for the College of Education on Jan.
 25, 2023.